Old Fourth Ward Historic District

 The Old Fourth Ward Historic District in Janesville, Wisconsin is a large old working-class neighborhood southwest of the downtown, comprising about 1100 contributing structures built from the 1840s to 1930.
 In 1990 the district was listed on the National Register of Historic Places.

 Establishment

 White settlers arrived in the Janesville area in 1835, staking claims on the south side of the Rock River, across from the Big Rock.
-That same year, Judge William Holmes platted a village of Rockport within what is now this district.
+That same year, Judge William Holmes platted the village of Rockport within what is now this district.
 Henry Janes platted a competing early village on the east side of the river, which eventually outgrew and subsumed Rockport, but some old names survive.

 Industrial development

 Early entrepreneurs built dams on the Rock River to power sawmills, grain mills, a woolen mill, and a stone-sawing mill.
 James Harris started manufacturing farm equipment in 1859.
 Mill-owners and workers built their homes nearby.
 Around the Civil War prominent businessmen built stylish homes on the north end of the district, close to their businesses downtown.
 Harris's factory evolved into the larger Janesville Machine, and that later led to the GM assembly plant.
 From 1860 to 1890 workers at those factories filled most of the district with less fashion-conscious, more modest homes.
 The district was filled by 1930.